 Books For Africa is a simple idea, but its impact is transformative.
 For us, literacy is quite simply the bridge from misery to hope.— Kofi Annan, former U.N.
 Secretary-General

-Books For Africa has earned its 7th consecutive 4-star rating from Charity Navigator.
+Books For Africa has earned its 3rd consecutive 4-star rating from Charity Navigator.
+This marks the 12th time that BFA has received Charity Navigator’s highest rating since 2002.
 This rating shows great ability to efficiently manage and grow organizational finances.
 Books For Africa consistently executes its mission in a fiscally responsible way, and we are grateful for the continued recognition from Charity Navigator, America’s largest charity evaluator.